 The New York Rangers have been around since the very beginnings of the NHL as an Original Six team.
 Joining as the last of the “six” in 1926, the Rangers have a rich and storied history.

-In 92 seasons, there have been three names to grace the illusive 50-goal scoring mark.
+In 94 seasons, there have been four names to grace the illusive 50-goal scoring mark.
 There have been quite a few to nearly touch the feat, but never make it.
-These Blueshirts who joined the 50 club are Vic Hadfield, Adam Graves and Jaromir Jagr.
+These Blueshirts who joined the 50 club are Vic Hadfield, Adam Graves, Jaromir Jagr, and Chris Kreider.

 Rangers’ Almost 50-Goal Scorers